 Metas Adventist Hospital is now NABH Accredited

-It was a mail from Mr. Bindu Madhav Yenigalla, Assistant Director, NABH with the herald of the grant of accreditation under hospital accreditation program for the services recommended by his assessment team.
+It was a mail from Mr Bindu Madhav Yenigalla, Assistant Director, NABH with the herald of the grant of accreditation under hospital accreditation program for the services recommended by his assessment team.

-The odyssey of this achievement started in the year 2008, with an attempt to learn what NABH is all about.
+The Odyssey of this achievement started in the year 2008, with an attempt to learn what NABH is all about.
 When the notion of NABH was young in the country, Metas Adventist Hospital was already laying the blueprint towards its achievement.
 Many had a question, “Why pursue NABH for a ‘Mission’ hospital”?

-- Accreditation benefits all stake holders.
+- Accreditation benefits all stakeholders.
 Patients are the biggest beneficiary.
 Accreditation results in high quality of care and patient safety.
 The patients get services by credential medical staff.
 Rights of patients are respected and protected.
 Patient satisfaction is regularly evaluated.

 - Finally, accreditation provides an objective system of empanelment by insurance and other third parties.
 Accreditation provides access to reliable and certified information on facilities, infrastructure and level of care.

-A confident Quality Team under the supervision of Dr. Anil Kumar Ch, Vice President Hospital Affairs, once again placed the topic of NABH back on the table.
+A confident Quality Team under the supervision of Dr Anil Kumar Ch, Vice President Hospital Affairs, once again placed the topic of NABH back on the table.
 The President was briefed about the assessment process and for the third time, the application was placed, this time for Metas Adventist Hospital, Surat alone.

 The NABH Assessment team was invited on the 7th & 8th of December 2015.
-The hospital was ready and prepped for exhibiting its quality of care and SOPs that are practiced in the facility.
+The hospital was ready and prepped for exhibiting its quality of care and SOPs that are practised in the facility.
 A 3-member team arrived only to be impressed by the way the hospital had transformed its approach towards being a healthcare provider.
 The assessment team members scrutinized every facility, observed the practices of the nurses, and interviewed randomly the employees on their SOPs.
 The assessors were pretty impressed by the response they got.
 Their exit report revealed that we were 86.5% compliant to their standards and advised us to close the gaps before the final assessment was done.

 Once again, the hospital fraternity got back to work on the gaps and mailed the assessors the closure of the gaps.
 The dates of the final assessment were assigned and intimated.
 In 3 months, the ‘Final Exam’ was to be conducted.